 - You must register by 6pm the evening prior, pay the $10 per adult fee, and sign a liability waiver.
 Registration fees are not refundable but can be transferred to a future outing if you contact us ahead of time.

 - The road to access Deer Creek Hills is not paved and requires crossing Crevis Creek (seasonal and will likely still be dry in early October).
 4WD and higher clearance vehicles are recommended, especially in the spring when there is water in Crevis Creek, but are not required.
 Visitors who do not want to drive through the creek crossing may choose to park along the shoulder of Latrobe Road, cross on foot, and walk the remaining mile to the trailhead at Eagle Camp Corral.
 All properties before the creek crossing are private property.
 Please respect our neighbors.
 Do not cross gates or climb fences.

 - All events are subject to weather conditions.
-Projected rain, high creek levels, or extremely muddy conditions on the Preserve may cancel the outing.
+Extreme heat, unsafe air quality, projected rain, high creek levels, or extremely muddy conditions on the Preserve may cancel the outing.
 We will do our best to notify registered guests the evening prior via email.
 In the case of inclement weather please check our online calendar for cancellation postings before you travel to the preserve.

 - There is no running water on site.
 Arrive hydrated and bring plenty of drinking water.
 Porta-potties are available at the trailhead and serviced every Friday.
 Bring your own hand sanitizer.
 Leave No Trace Ethics; Pack It In – Pack It Out.

 - Review the information on your confirmation email advising you of what to bring and how to prepare.
 Check the weather forecast and plan accordingly.
 Wearing layers is recommended, wear sturdy closed-toed shoes, and bring a cell phone, snacks and plenty of water.